This policy applies to information that SCPA collects:

 SCPA uses information that SCPA collects about you or that you provide to SCPA, including any personal information:

-- To present SCPA’s Website and its contents to you.
+- To present SCPA’s Websites or Apps and its contents to you.

 - To provide you with information, products, or services that you request from SCPA.